grayclhn/grayclhn.github.io/index.md

 layout: front
 ---

 I’m Gray Calhoun.
-I started working as a Senior Economist at Amazon in July, 2017, and worked as an Assistant Professor at Iowa State for 8 year before that.
-My research has focused mostly on time series econometrics and the bootstrap.
+I started working as an Economist at Amazon in 2017, and worked as an Assistant Professor at Iowa State for 8 years before that.
+My research focused mostly on time series econometrics and the bootstrap.
 I'm not entirely sure what to do with this website now that I'm in the private sector, but I'll try to keep it at least nominally up to date while I figure that out.